Did you know that talking multiple languages is good for you? Here are some insights on how it can benefit your brain!

-What if I told you that practicing a foreign language is as good for your brain than swimming is good for your body?
+What if I told you that practicing a foreign language is as good for your brain as swimming is for your body?
 Actively speaking several languages is like brain gymnastics, it keeps your thinking sharp and engaged.

-Studies have shown that multilingualism can delay up to 5 years the risk of Alzeihmers and Dementia as we grow old.
-You might have a flexibility of thinking increased by 10-20% compared to monolingual peers.
+Studies have shown that multilingualism can delay the risk of Alzeimer’s and dementia for up to 5 years and you could benefit from an increased flexibility of thinking of 10-20% compared to monolingual peers.

 If you are not a fan of Sudoku, you might consider starting a new language to maintain your memory function, it’s never too late!